 To remain eligible for financial aid, all students must successfully complete (earn) a minimum of 67.000% of the total cumulative hours attempted.
-Attempted credit hours include all credits attempted at Russell Sage College as well as those credits that were accepted as transfer credits.
-Pace of completion is determined by dividing the total number of credit hours earned (successfully completed) by the total number of credit hours attempted.

-In order for students to monitor their academic progress, both the cumulative GPA and the Pace of Completion can be found on the student's Program Evaluation and My Progress (under Show Program Notes).
+- Attempted credit hours include all credits attempted at Russell Sage College as well as credits that were accepted as transfer credits. - Pace of completion (%) is determined by dividing the total number of credit hours earned (successfully completed) by the total number of credit hours attempted. [completed credits / attempted credits = %]

+In order for students to monitor their academic progress, both the cumulative GPA and the Pace of Completion can be found in Self Service - Student Planning - My Progress (under the Show Program Notes link).
 Russell Sage College recommends students earn at least 30 credit hours per academic year in order to graduate in four years.